steveschr/BMS-for-Sailboat/Readme.md

 # Installation
 ## Modifications to boat
 Latching relays control AC input to shore charger, solar panel input to solar charger, ign signal to alternator relay.
-Provision for latching relay to protect bank.
+Provision for latching relay to protect bank; I have a friend that uses this to shut off the fridge when the dock power goes out for long enough to drain the battery.
+3D print using PetG or similar.
+PLA is too brittle.
+Boards & LCD fit on printed pins, flatten pins with a soldering iron.
+No screws needed.

 # Details

+# Future Plans
+Maybe add Bluetooth

 ## Parameter Menu Settings